OkhammahkO/oz-poll/README.md

                 size: 90%
                 aspect_ratio: 2/1

-...the code goes on for a while...
+...goes on for a while...

                   label:
                     - font-weight: bold